cvent/octopus-deploy-cookbook/README.md

 - :config_path: The Octopus Deploy Instance config file path (Defaults to C:\Octopus\Tentacle.config)
 - :app_path: The Octopus Deploy Instance application directory (Defaults to C:\Octopus\Applications)
 - :trusted_cert: The Octopus Deploy Instance trusted Server cert
-- :port: The Octopus Deploy Instance port to listen on for listening tentacle (Defaults to 10933)
+- :port: The Octopus Deploy Instance port to listen on for listening Tentacle (Defaults to 10933)
-- :configure_firewall: Whether cookbook will open firewall on listen tentacles (Defaults to false)
+- :configure_firewall: Whether cookbook will open firewall on listen Tentacles (Defaults to false)
-- :polling: Whether this Octopus Deploy Instance is a polling tentacle (Defaults to False)
+- :polling: Whether this Octopus Deploy Instance is a polling Tentacle (Defaults to False)
 - :cert_file: Where to export the Octopus Deploy Instance cert (Defaults to C:\Octopus\tentacle_cert.txt)
-- :upgrades_enabled: Whether to upgrade or downgrade the tentacle version if the windows installer version does not match what is provided in the resource.
+- :upgrades_enabled: Whether to upgrade or downgrade the Tentacle version if the windows installer version does not match what is provided in the resource.
 (Defaults to True)
 - :server: Url to Octopus Deploy Server (e.g https://octopus.example.com)
 - :api_key: Api Key used to register Tentacle to Octopus Server
 - :roles: Array of roles to apply to Tentacle when registering with Octopus Deploy Server (e.g ["web-server","app-server"])
 - :environment: Which environment or environments the Tentacle will become part of when registering with Octopus Deploy Server (Defaults to node.chef_environment).
 Accepts string or array.
-- :tenants: Optional array of tenants to add to the tentacle.
+- :tenants: Optional array of tenants to add to the Tentacle.
 Tenant must already exist on Octopus Deploy Server.
 Requires Octopus 3.4
-- :tenant_tags: Optional array of tenant tags to add to the tentacle.
+- :tenant_tags: Optional array of tenant tags to add to the Tentacle.
 Tags must already exist on Octopus Deploy Server.
 If tag is part of a tag group, include the group name followed by a slash `<groupname>/<tag>`. e.g ( Priority/VIP, Datacenter/US )..
 Requires Octopus 3.4
 - :tentacle_name: Optional custom name for Tentacle.
 Defaults to the Chef node name
 - :service_user: Optional service user name.
 Defaults to Local System
 - :service_password: Password for service user